snowdreamtech/aria2/README.md

 ## Docker Cli

-If `RPC_SECRET` is not set, It will be generated automatically.
+If `RPC_HASH` is not set, It will be generated automatically.
 You can check it in the docker container logs.

 ### Aria2 Cli